-Followlocal lock-out/tag-out procedure.
-Compressors must be depressurized before attempting to do any work on them.
-Failure to comply may result in serious
+Follow local lock-out/tag-out procedure.
+Failure to comply may result in serious injury, death and/or damage to equipment.

 Do not install valves in a refrigerated space unless precautions are taken to prevent moisture migration into the valve body or the relief vent line.